idaholab/LIGGGHTS-INL/README.md

 #### Ubuntu 20.04

-Install OpenMPI: `sudo apt-get install libopenmpi-dev openmpi-bin`
+* Install OpenMPI: `sudo apt-get install libopenmpi-dev openmpi-bin`

-Install VTK 7.1: `sudo apt-get install libvtk7-dev`
+* Install VTK 7.1: `sudo apt-get install libvtk7-dev`

-Navigate to `<LIGGGHTS-INL repository>/src/`
+* Navigate to `<repository>/src/`

-Compile the code with VTK: `make -j4 mpi_ubuntu-20.04`
+* Compile the code with VTK: `make -j4 mpi_ubuntu-20.04`

-If compilation is successful, an executable will be generated: `lmp_mpi_ubuntu-20.04`
+* If compilation is successful, an executable will be generated: `lmp_mpi_ubuntu-20.04`

 ### macOS

-Use Homebrew to install OpenMPI.
+* Use Homebrew to install OpenMPI.
+* (Detailed instruction to be updated ...)

+An example of Makefile for compiling LIGGGHTS-INL on macOS can be found at:
+`<repository>/src/MAKE/Makefile.mpi_vtk-7.1`

-**Special notice**: Do not use Homebrew to install VTK.
+**Attention**: Do not use Homebrew to install VTK.
 The VTK libraries from Homebrew were pre-built without MPI enabled.
 So a number of VTK libraries needed by LIGGGHTS-INL are missing, e.g., vtkIOParallel, vtkIOParallel, vtkParallelCore, vtkParallelMPI, and vtkIOParallelXML.
 We suggest users build VTK 7.1 from source (with MPI enabled and in Release mode) and install the libraries in a common directory.
 To build VTK from source, additional prerequisite libraries are needed and can be installed from Homebrew.

-An example of Makefile for compiling LIGGGHTS-INL on macOS can be found at:

-`<LIGGGHTS-INL repository>/src/MAKE/Makefile.mpi_vtk-7.1`

-(Detailed instruction to be updated ...)

 ## Examples of Extended Capabilities in LIGGGHTS-INL